kenlt-uk/docker-ckan/README.md

 This will start a new container, displaying the standard output in your terminal.
 If you add a breakpoint in a source file in the `src` folder (`import pdb; pdb.set_trace()`) you will be able to inspect it in this terminal next time the code is executed.

+### Running the remote debugger remote-pdb

+This is useful when debugging tests.

+Add the following line to the part of the code to set a breakpoint:

+    import remote_pdb; remote_pdb.set_trace(host='0.0.0.0', port=3000)

+After a remote pdb session is available, `RemotePdb session open at 0.0.0.0:3000`, then on another terminal connect to the debugger using `telnet`:

+    telnet localhost 3000

+You should now be connected to the debugger to start your investigations

 ## CKAN images

 ```